mhauri/magento-hipchat/README.md

 Description
 -----------
-This extension currently uses Version 1 of the HipChat API Find more informations in the [API Documentation](https://www.hipchat.com/docs/api)
+This extension currently uses Version 1 of the HipChat API.

+For more information check the [API Documentation](https://www.hipchat.com/docs/api)

 **Available Notifications**